ataraxao/drex/Introduction.md

 | 14 | $840,000 | $1,403,801 | 50% | $701,901 | $701,901 |
 | 15 | $900,000 | $1,564,319 | 50% | $782,159 | $782,159 |

 *Analysis:* The math illustrates a perfect behavioral incentive.
-At Month 60 (Year 5), the Domestic COO hits the 50% cap.
+At **Month 50** (i.e., after 50 full months of 1% monthly accrual), the Domestic COO hits the 50% cap.
 From that exact moment forward, they walk in lockstep parity.

 ---